0b10/mr-params/README.md

 1. toString() the function and hash it
 1. Check the cache, using the hash as the key, return result on hit, continue on miss
-1. Build an AST for the complete function extract the parameters
+1. Build an AST for the entire function, and extract the parameters
 1. Store the result in the cache
 1. Return the result